Spider-view: “True Confessions” (Alien Costume Saga, Part 24)

 “Black Cat...Felicia Hardy...we’ve got to talk!”

-So starts a brand-new, single issue tale courtesy of Al Milgrom and Herb Trimpe, momentarily replacing Milgrom on penciling duties for Peter Parker, the Spectacular Spider-Man.
+So begins a brand-new, single issue tale courtesy of Al Milgrom and Herb Trimpe, momentarily replacing Milgrom on penciling duties for Peter Parker, the Spectacular Spider-Man.
 Our boy Peter has reached a tipping point in his relationship with the former cat burglar and decides, once and for all, to have a very serious discussion regarding their relationship and the potentially dangerous flaws that he perceives.
 It’s a problem the two have bandied about and skirted around for the past several issues...will this be the moment where they make up for good or let the entire thing unravel?

 Writer: Al Milgrom